Wednesday, September 10th, 2014

 “Study to show thyself approved unto God, a workman that need not be ashamed, rightly dividing the word of truth.”
 II Timothy 2:15

 To the weak I became weak, that I might win the weak; I have become all things to all men, so that I may, by all means, save some.
 I do all things for the sake of the gospel.
 So that I may become a fellow partaker of it.
 I Corinthians 9:22-23

 Tuesday, June 3rd, 2014

 Every church and every student ministry has its own personality.
 Some are known for their friendly disposition while others are known for their generosity and big heart towards missions.
-Some are community minded while others appear more separated.
-In large ministries even grades can have distinct personality.
-I once had an extraordinarily large eighth grade boys group and their personality as a grade in our ministry was overwhelmingly that group of “extrovert jocks”.
+Some are community-minded while others appear more separated.
+In large ministries, even grades can have a distinct personality.
+I once had an extraordinarily large eighth-grade boys group and their personality as a grade in our ministry was overwhelmingly that group of “extrovert jocks”.
 There were always new prospects showing up on Wednesday night because these guys were outgoing with regular opportunities to invite team-mates and school friends.
-Being the seniors of the middle school they wielded considerable leverage for outreach.
+They were the seniors of the middle school and therefore wielded considerable leverage for outreach.

 32% are Otters